 Without at least one full-time faculty member, the externally funded study can’t be researched and published under Penn State’s name, said William Easterling, dean of the College of Earth and Mineral Sciences.

 Drilling companies, amid criticism that producing gas by hydraulic fracturing, or fracking, damages the environment, are funding university research that at times reaches conclusions that counter the concerns of critics, Bloomberg News reported in July.
 At least two schools are examining their external relationships after complaints.

 The University of Texas at Austin is reviewing a February study on fracking after reports said the professor who led the project is on the board of a gas driller.
-State University of New York at Buffalo (85074MF) trustees are reviewing a report on the school’s Shale Resources and Society Institute.
+State University of New York at Buffalo (85074MF:US) trustees are reviewing a report on the school’s Shale Resources and Society Institute.
 In May, the institute issued a study on the environmental record of fracking in Pennsylvania that drew attention to the role of gas companies in creating the institute, according to a Sept.
 12 memorandum.

 Fracking, in which millions of gallons of chemically treated water and sand are forced underground to break shale rock and free trapped gas, has lowered energy prices, created jobs, and enhanced national security, according to a task force formed by President Barack Obama’s Energy Secretary Steven Chu.

 Critics say the benefits may not outweigh the environmental and health risks.
 Fracking has been linked to groundwater contamination in Pennsylvania, high ozone levels in Wyoming and to headaches, sore throats and difficulty breathing for people living close to wells in Colorado.